phtryll/agreg-agent/README.md

 # agreg-agent

-A draft AI agent capable of answering agrégation questions on the phonetic evolution of French.
+A draft AI agent (not) capable of answering agrégation questions on the phonetic evolution of French.

 ## Installation